 You can reach out to any company with a speculative email, or a LinkedIn message.
-This is what Emma Rosen, Founder of 25before25, did after she graduated - to the extreme.
+This is what Emma Rosen, Founder of 25before25, did after she graduated back in 2016 - to the extreme.
 She set out to try 25 different careers via work experience placements in one year, before she turned 25, to work out what she really wanted to do.

 Landing 25 work experience placements in one year certainly isn't an easy task, but Emma has provided us with an email template and top tips for getting the response you want, to make things that bit easier.